No Car, No Problem: How to Get Around San Diego Without a Car

 In addition to ride-share services, San Diego is also home to many traditional taxi companies.
 Each is only a phone call away and will be happy to take you anywhere you’d like to be.
 Andy’s Cab (619-981-0621), AK Cab (619-306-9761), and City Captain Transportation (619-800-3515) are all highly rated by locals and visitors alike.

 Want to take advantage of these convenient modes of transportation to get around our beautiful city?
-Our friendly staff will be more than happy to help you plan your car-free itinerary.
-Check out our latest offers and start planning your stay today.
+The team at Best Western Plus Island Palms will be more than happy to help you plan your car-free itinerary.
+Check out our latest offers and start planning your stay today!